Kotlin-FOSDEM/speaker-recording-guide/README.md

 There are currently 2 ways to record the talks:

 - Record by yourself (**recommended**) - meaning you as speaker are free to choose whatever software or green screen or what not to make the talk as fancy as possible.
-  - The recommendation is to use [OBS](https://obsproject.com/download) and have a layout with your slides and
+  - The recommendation is to use [OBS](https://obsproject.com/download) and have a layout with your slides and a thumbnail of your front camera.
   - If you wish, we can arrange to have a host to be present for this as well (four eyes principal)

 - Conference call record - we would set up a call with one of the moderators/hosts, and record the online presentation.